Samweli/iipdash/README.rst

 PostgreSQL is used as a primary database engine.

-On ubuntu or Debian based system to install and start Postgresql you can run something like
+On Ubuntu or Debian based system to install and start PostgreSQL you can run something like

 .. code:: bash